Pandian Stores: Plot

 Pandian's four sons, Sathyamoorthy, Jeevanandham, Kathiravan and Jayakannan, run Pandian Stores, a famous grocery store in their hometown Kundrakudi.

-Dhanalakshmi, a well-educated courageous girl, enters the life of Sathyamoorthy against her family's wishes and leads the Pandian stores family to get well settled.
+Dhanalakshmi, a well-educated, courageous girl, enters the life of Sathyamoorthy against her family's wishes and leads the Pandian stores family to get well settled.
 She raises her brothers-in-law as her sons.

 Fifteen years later Jeeva, Kathir and Kannan are adults.
 Sathyamoorthy lives happily along with his brothers Jeeva, Kathir and Kannan and his caring wife Dhanalakshmi.
 They run a grocery store named Pandian stores which is famous in their locality.
 Dhanam is often criticized by her relatives for not having children repeatedly, although her brother-in-laws did not let it affect her.

 Lakshmi, the brothers' mother has a brother named Murugan with whom she has not been on talking terms for years.
 Murugan's daughter Mullai desires to marry Jeeva.
 Murugan convinces Lakshmi to accept this marriage.
 However, Jeeva dislikes this idea of marriage as he is in love with collegemate Meena.
 Later he conveys this to his sister-in-law Dhanam.
-Dhanam feels offended when she tries to talk about this to Meena's father Janardhanan.
+Dhanam feels offended when she tries to discuss this with Meena's father Janardhanan.
 Meena's father thrashes her, so Jeeva sacrifices his love and accepts Mullai's marriage proposal.
 On the day of wedding Meena flees from her house and creates a scene in the marriage hall.
-Later, Dhanam decides to have Mullai marry Kathir, the younger brother to Jeeva.
+Later, Dhanam decides to have Mullai marry Kathir, Jeeva's younger brother.
 Jeeva marries Meena and Kathir marries Mullai.
 Mullai blames Dhanam for ruining her life by marrying her to Kathir.
 But later she gets on well with her (Dhanam) when her mother berates Dhanam.
 Meanwhile, Meena often picks fights with Jeeva as she wants a lavish lifestyle.
 On the other hand, Dhanam and Moorthy try their best to unite Kathir and Mullai, who are at loggerheads.